kwantam/synthres/README.md

 synthres.hs dumps out three informational lines on stderr and then renders the network on stdout.
 Here's what the resulting SVG looks like for the above:

 ![8.7k resistor, optimized](https://github.com/kwantam/synthres/raw/master/8.7kres_optimal.gif)

+### CGI interfaces

+`SynthResCGI.hs` and `AllResNetsCGI.hs` are CGI interfaces to the generator.
+They present the user with the appropriate prompt and generate the network.
+Note that either of these can be used to render arbitrary resistor networks as SVG by passing a serialized `ResNet` datatype (see `ResNetType.hs`).

 ## License